Here’s a quick A-Z look at ALL the things I take my friends to see in Tokyo!

 23 thatch-roofed houses • You can go inside • Visitor center showing how they are made • In a beautiful park

-I can’t let you leave before you do some of the most wacky things in Tokyo.
+I can’t let you leave before you do some of the most memorable things in Tokyo

-An indoor hot spring theme park that’s built to be like a samurai-era village
+An indoor hot spring theme park that’s built like a samurai-era village

 Everyone wears yukata (cotton kimono) • Many different hot spring baths to try • Outdoor foot bath & hot sand bath • Game booths • Fish pedicure • Restaurants • Massage chairs